 - Check gas levels and replace the gas tank if needed.

-- Securely reconnect gas tank to your gas line.
+- Securely reconnect the gas tank to your gas line.

 - Change out grease pan.